snbdevops/blog/Other-Questions/duc_interview_prep.md

 These two files are the bare minimum for a role to work in Ansible.

-### Q4.
+# Q4.
 Explain the ansible playbook you have written and write the same now

+Refer Q1.4

-### Q5.
+# Q5.
 What is Fork in Ansible

-### Q6.
+# Q6.
 If you want to deploy any Application in AWS, so what all services you Will select or use for that Application

-### Q7.
+# Q7.
 Difference between ALB and NLB?
 Both ELB's work on which OSI layer?

-### Q8.
+# Q8.
 If Netflix type of application is there then which of Elb we need to use for the same?

-### Q9.
+# Q9.
 What is Terraform core?

-### Q10.
+# Q10.
 Have you write custom Modules in Terraform?

-### Q11.
+# Q11.
 What is State file locking in Terraform?

-### Q12.
+# Q12.
 What is Canary and Blue Green deployment in Kubernetes?

-### Q13.
+# Q13.
 If you want to deploy Blue green deployment, so in .Yaml file where you need to specify or mention Blue green deployment?

-### Q14.
+# Q14.
 How you upgrade in EKS, please explain the steps

-### Q15.
+# Q15.
 Difference between stateful set and deployment in kubernetes?

-### Q15.
+# Q15.
 Steps involved in creating an EC2 instance.

-### Q16.
+# Q16.
 What is Terraform refresh?

-### Q17.
+# Q17.
 How to get IP Address of the running pod?